This is how I redeem myself after a week of not working in the shop…

 I mean, holy shit.
 Why didn’t I think of that?

-And, along with that fantastic facial hair, their workshop-inside-a-living-space struck a chord with me.
-I love my actual shop, of course, but I need a space inside this house for less heavy-duty projects and more tinkering.
+I mean, I love my actual shop, of course, but I need a space inside this house for less heavy-duty projects and more tinkering.
 And, oh, hey, would you look at that…

 I have five hundred gazillion rooms in this house, and that one right behind those doors seems perfect for a little tinkering.